 For many companies, a DEI journey begins as an ethical imperative and with a goal for increasing team engagement, but what is sometimes less apparent is the competitive advantage and financial upside of prioritizing DEI.

-Engaging in DEI work at a company level allows for greater innovation by building “the capacity of psychological safety for people with different ideological orientations – and in doing so, advance the ability to constructively engage with the myriad ways in which people see the world19.”
+Engaging in DEI work at a company level allows for greater innovation by building “the capacity of psychological safety for people with different ideological orientations – and in doing so, advance the ability to constructively engage with the myriad ways in which people see the world.”

 Innovation depends on a variety of perspectives and ideologies and is especially important in the healthcare industry, which is constantly adapting and changing to meet the needs of a growing patient population.
 New and brilliant innovation is not possible without inviting people with different experiences to the table and creating a safe space to share ideas.

 One real world example of innovation in healthcare made possible by DEI is the creation of “Mind the Gap,” a manual that shows how different skin conditions look on darker skin by Malone Mukwende.
 Mukwende has been working with faculty at the St. George’s University of London to develop this manual as part of a student-staff partnership grant.
 He highlighted that, as a Black student, he felt alienated by the lack of discussion around clinical signs on darker skin.
-In providing Mukwende the grant, the university acknowledged this was a “very important issue and essential part of decolonizing the curriculum22.”
+In providing Mukwende the grant, the university acknowledged this was a “very important issue and essential part of decolonizing the curriculum.”

 As outlined above, a focus on DEI is a non-negotiable for today’s workforce; however, given the breadth of the topic, it can be overwhelming to pinpoint where to start making a difference within your organization.